Appalachian cottontail: Reproduction

 An adult female can breed up to 3-4 times per season and have roughly 3-4 offspring per litter.
+The lifespan of S. obscurus is rather short, often less than a year.

-Habitat and diet
+Diet

-Appalachian cottontails are found in mountainous areas, typically from 610 to 762 m of elevation.
-The Appalachian Mountains provide for S. obscurus a habitat with cover and vegetation such as blackberry, greenbriar, and mountain laurel.
-Often this is what the Appalachian cottontail feeds on as well as bark and twigs of trees such as red maple, aspen, and black cherry.
+The Appalachian cottontail generally feeds on vegetation such as blackberry, greenbriar, and mountain laurel, as well as bark and twigs of trees such as red maple, aspen, and black cherry.
 Usually its diet will consist of twigs, leaves, and fruits.
 Coprophagy, the eating of its own feces, often occurs as it is useful for it to take up certain vitamins and nutrients that were not digested well in the first pass of digestion.
 This type of diet is found in most of the genus Sylvilagus.